 Congratulations to Mrinalini Sisodia Wadhwa CC'24 on being named an Examination Fellow!

-Every autumn, All Souls College, Oxford selects Examination Fellows, a position providing students with seven years of full funding.
+Every autumn, All Souls College, Oxford selects Examination Fellows, a position providing Oxford graduates or graduate students in the Humanities or Social Sciences with seven years of full funding.
 Examination Fellows are full members of the College's governing body, with a vote, a stipend or scholarship allowance if eligible for scholarship status, free board and single accommodation in College, and various other benefits.
 The College normally pays the University fees of Examination Fellows who are studying for degrees at Oxford.
 This year, two fellows were selected from a field of one hundred and fifty or more candidates.

 Mrinalini Sisodia Wadhwa, CC'24